jackewings/All-NBA-Prediction/docs/detailed_writeup.md

 Because All-NBA players represent a small portion of the dataset, class imbalance was a central challenge.
 Stratified splitting ensured balanced class representation in training and test sets.
 During modeling, both **class weighting** and **SMOTE (Synthetic Minority Oversampling Technique)** were tested depending on model compatibility.

 ### Threshold Optimization
-Rather than using the default classification threshold of 0.5, thresholds were tuned to maximize F1-score—balancing precision and recall.
+Rather than using the default classification threshold of 0.5, thresholds were tuned to maximize F1-score, balancing precision and recall.
 This yielded better performance for this imbalanced classification task.

 ### Model Selection
 Two modeling pipelines were compared, with one using SMOTE and one using class weighting.
 Logistic Regression emerged as the best-performing model in both.
-- SMOTE-based logistic regression achieved an average precision of **0.899**, while
+- SMOTE-based logistic regression (C = 0.619) achieved an average precision of **0.899**
-- Class-weighted logistic regression achieved **0.900**.
+- Class-weighted logistic regression (C = 1.03) achieved an average precision of **0.900**.

 Further threshold tuning was done using cross-validation to maximize F1-score:
 - SMOTE pipeline: **CV mean F1 = 0.833**